ParthHalwane/AI-driven-classifier-and-recommendation-system-for-Alzheimer-disease/README.md

 # AI-driven-classifier-and-recommendation-system-for-Alzheimer-disease
-AI driven classifier and recommendation system for Alzheimer diseas
+AI driven classifier and recommendation system for Alzheimer disease